 Follow me on Pinterest:

 I grew up with a grandfather that was a gourmet cook.
 He made just about everything.
 But very rarely did he attempt Hollandaise Sauce.
 I always thought it was well beyond my basic abilities.
 Until I tried it.
 Now, I’m hooked.
-The basic skill is easy: constantly whisking.
+The basic skill is simple: constantly whisking.
 Even my kids can do that!
-Don’t shy away from Hollandaise Sauce.
+Don’t shy away from this Easy Creamy Hollandaise Sauce recipe.
 The results are amazing and creamy, and sure to become a favorite sauce.

 What is Hollandaise Sauce Anyways?